la2050/archive/_projects/2014/neighborhood-art-provides-positive-local-focus.md

   resources_technical: '0'
   resources_communityoutreach: '1'
   resources_research: '1'
+  Which area(s) of LA does your project benefit?:
+    - Central LA
+    - South LA
+  Does your project impact Los Angeles County?: Yes (benefits a region of LA County)
   impact_metrics: >-
     The installation of sculptures will plant the seed for others to initiate artistic endeavors thy otherwise would not attempt.  the installation of ANY